-A Victorian Department of Health and Human Services partnership.
+A Victorian Department of Health partnership.

 “The purpose of this work is to improve patient outcomes by facilitating consistent cancer care based on a standardised pathway of care.
 The pathways are applicable to care whether it is provided in a public or private service.
-The principles and the expected standards of good cancer care are not expected to differ, even though treatment regimens may vary from patient to patient for a whole variety of reasons.” – Professor Robert Thomas OAM Chief Advisor Cancer, Department of Health and Human Services – Victoria
+The principles and the expected standards of good cancer care are not expected to differ, even though treatment regimens may vary from patient to patient for a whole variety of reasons.”

 This initiative aligns with key PHN activities and interests in a range of ways, including: